Galileo’s Trial was NOT a Case of Anti-Science Church (Series Part 3)

 Galileo’s move was sure to irritate philosophers and scientists because it essentially claimed that Aristotle and Ptolemy, the foremost intellectuals informing the astronomy of the time, were wrong.
 This claim was no small matter.
 The astronomy of this time had been in effect for 1300 years.
 Aristotle was a highly revered figure in the ancient world.
 He gave the ancients something close to a “theory of everything” with his immense contributions to theories in politics, ethics, science, metaphysics, logic, aesthetics, music, rhetoric, theatre, and linguistics.
 Thomas Aquinas even found Aristotle helpful in theology and fondly referred to him as “the Philosopher” in his writings.
 Such is the stature of the man with whom Galileo was doing battle.
 Also, we should recall that Galileo, like Copernicus before him, did not have any decisive argument or evidence in his favor.
 So, his opponents were quite scientific in their stance against him.

 Besides, Galileo’s insistence on the Copernican theory as factually true was undoubtedly a source of irritation to theologians—who often also doubled as scientists and mathematicians.
 Galileo’s claim implied that theologians were wrong.
 But who was Galileo to make such a claim?
 First, Galileo was not a trained theologian; his insistence that theologians were wrong would have landed on the deepest nerves.
 (Stephen Hawking, the eminent astrophysicist, also demonstrated a similar arrogance when he claimed that philosophy was dead in his Grand Design.)
-It is also worth thinking about the kinds of people Galileo would have his audience believe were wrong: virtually all the great Church Fathers like Origen, Augustine, Justin Martyr, Aquinas, etc. Second, Galileo had no decisive scientific evidence for his claims.
+It is also worth considering the kinds of people Galileo would have his audience believe were wrong: virtually all the great Church Fathers like Origen, Augustine, Justin Martyr, Aquinas, etc. Second, Galileo had no decisive scientific evidence for his claims.
 All his celestial observations were reconcilable with the Ptolemaic astronomy of the day, as Tycho Brahe, for instance, demonstrated.

 It also did not help that Galileo had a Tony Stark-esque personality.
 He eventually offended many who started on his side—including the Pope, who would oversee his trial.